Apprenticed at Leeds and signing professional forms at the age of

 once more..jeez when i think of it know i was quite sad

-no time for chris turner. that woman fan had gone and done it by
+have no time for chris turner. that woman fan had gone and done it

-saying your no good terry for the team. i would like to know how that
+by saying your no good terry for the team. i would like to know how

-was because look at us now where in div 2 nothing wrong with that but
+that was because look at us now where in div 2 nothing wrong with

-turner anit do anything better.
-Hello to derek geary a big fan of
+that but turner anit do anything better.
+Hello to derek geary a big

-for the past 2 and half years.
-He has been a club stallwart providing
+Rats for the past 2 and half years.
+He has been a club stallwart

-solid middle order batting and ropey thoffbreaks and dibbly-dobb meds.
+providing solid middle order batting and ropey thoffbreaks and

-He's a bit of a legend with the ladies at the club as well!
+dibbly-dobb meds.
+He's a bit of a legend with the ladies at the

 Helen Evans says: Terry Yorath went to Rhydypenau Primary School